bjankord/brettjankord.com/src/pages/posts/2013-01-30-you-keep-using-that-word-i-do-not-think-it-means-what-you-think-it-means.md

 This is the term I see the most confusion with.
 The concept of adaptive web design has been around for sometime, though [Aaron Gustafson][42] really popularized the term with his book, [Adaptive Web Design Crafting Rich Experiences with Progressive Enhancement][42].
 I could try to explain what adaptive web design means, though I’d rather just pull a quote from Gustafson himself from a recent [Breaking Development][43] interview.

 > &#8230;adaptive web design, the term that I, you know, decided to use for the title of the book, was mainly trying to come up with a phrase that kind of encapsulated what progressive enhancement was all about.
 Progressive enhancement as a term, you know, it’s been with us since about 2003, but it also feels very clinical and sounds kind of boring.
-And from a marketing perspective with the book we wanted to make sure that we weren&#8217;t, you know, creating confusion with the Filament Group’s book, “Designing with Progressive Enhancement,” which is a fantastic book and I certainly recommend people purchase that as well.
+And from a marketing perspective with the book we wanted to make sure that we weren't, you know, creating confusion with the Filament Group’s book, “Designing with Progressive Enhancement,” which is a fantastic book and I certainly recommend people purchase that as well.
 But we wanted to kind of disambiguate my book from that book.
 So, we were trying to think of, you know, what exactly does all of this stuff really mean, and it was about creating rich, adaptable experiences that tailor themselves to the particular device that you were working with.
 So, the way that I view progressive enhancement is very much analogous to adaptive web >design.
 It’s essentially the same concept.

 From this, I get the idea that adaptive web design and progressive enhancement are interchangeable, where adaptive web design may just be a more modern take on progressive enhancement, used for what it sounds like marketing reasons.
 This is a term that I believe will continue to be ambiguous and have it’s meaning morphed as needed.